singh-man/books/crackingTheCoding/18_advancedTopics.md

 We iterate through the nodes in remaining (until remaining is empty), doing the following:

 1. Select the node in remaining with the lowest value in path_weight.
 Call this node n.
-2. For each adjacent node, compare path_weight[x]  (which is the weight of the current shortest path from a tox) to path_weight[n] + edge_weight[(n, x)].
-That is.could we get a path from a to x with lower weight by going through n instead of our current path?
+2. For each adjacent node, compare path_weight[x]  (which is the weight of the current shortest path from a to x) to path_weight[n] + edge_weight[(n, x)].
+That is, could we get a path from a to x with lower weight by going through n instead of our current path?
 If so, update path_weight and previous.
 3. Remove n from remaining.

 When remaining is empty, then path_weight stores the weight of the current shortest path from a to each node.
 We can reconstruct this path by tracing through previous.